Whāinga e toru Three goals

 Many organisations - from charities and major corporates to government agencies - focus on helping get New Zealanders out of debt, teach money management, and encourage saving for the future.
 Are all of these organisations collaborating effectively?
 Is there a ‘best way’ to get New Zealanders saving more for retirement?
 How do we stop vulnerable groups from being left behind?

 We really care about this because financial security is a key part of achieving a better later life for all New Zealanders.
-That’s why the CFFC plays a key role as a hub of this complex ecosystem, so together we can achieve more than any organisation could do alone.
+That’s why Te Ara Ahunga Ora plays a key role as a hub of this complex ecosystem, so together we can achieve more than any organisation could do alone.

 To do this we lead the National Strategy for Financial Capability, the government’s initiative to help all New Zealanders get ahead financially.
 Over the next year we intend to refresh this strategy and confirm a range of active partners to deliver it, drive improved outcomes, and measure progress in outyears.
 Our coordination is crucial to minimise unnecessary duplication and maximise impact.